 Windsor Castle is the oldest and largest occupied castle in the world, serving as a royal residence for over 1,000 years.
 Just 30 minutes by train, it’s one of the easiest and most rewarding day trips from London.

-The castle was built in the 11th century after the Norman invasion of England and blends medieval motte-and-bailey defenses with ornate state apartments.
+The castle was built in the 11th century after the Norman invasion of England and blends medieval motte-and-bailey defences with ornate state apartments.

 Inside the grounds, St George’s Chapel is one of England’s finest examples of Gothic architecture.
 This historic site has hosted royal weddings and is the final resting place of 11 British monarchs.